-Most people do not realize that an IRA can actually borrow money.
+Most people do not realize that an IRA can actually borrow money and take on debt.
 IRS regulations require that the debt be “Non-Recourse”.
 What does that mean you might ask?
 Non-Recourse debt means that there is no personal guarantee or collateral.
 Traditional financing has a personal guarantee that allows the lender to “go after” other assets in the case of foreclosure.
 Non-Recourse debt has no personal guarantee so the only recourse is the property itself.

 Because of the higher risk to the lender, most banks will not loan on a non-recourse basis.
 There are some banks that will.
 Typically, they require a high down payment to protect themselves.
 35-40% down (or more) is not uncommon.
 Also, the borrower, in this case the IRA, is responsible for making the payments.
 So the bank is going to want to know how that is going to occur.
 That is why in most cases, the purchased property must cash flow very quickly.
 If the bank is going to loan out on a rehab property that will be uninhabitable for the next 6 months, they are going to make sure the IRA has enough cash left over to cover the mortgage until cash flow begins.
 Lender requirements vary from bank to bank and situation to situation.